MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 ## What is `CompileStub.m`?

-If you have a top level target, such as `ios_application`, and it's primary library dependency is also directly depended on by another top level target, such as `ios_unit_test`, then we can't merge that library into the first top level target.
+If you have a top level target, such as `ios_application`, and its primary library dependency is also directly depended on by another top level target, such as `ios_unit_test`, then we can't merge that library into the first top level target.
 When that happens, the first top level target doesn't have any